dacker-team/pydatasource/README.md

 ## 3) Work with a staging environment

-Imagine that now query_1.sql is in production, runns every single hour and you would like to change it.
+Imagine that now query_1.sql is in production, runs every single hour and you would like to change it.
 1) Update the query.
 All your changes are tracked by git.
 2) If you want to use another source table, simply update your config file:
      ````yaml